Warning, the following is complicated, but only advanced users need understand.

-As a reference panel, we recommend using an imputed or sequenced dataset (ideally with at least 2000 individuals), retaining SNPs with MAF above 0.005 and information score above 0.8 (in which case, there will typically be 8-10M Reference SNPs).
+As a reference panel, we recommend using an imputed or sequenced dataset (ideally with at least 2000 samples), retaining SNPs with MAF above 0.005 and information score above 0.8 (for human data, there will typically be 8-10M Reference SNPs).

 By default, the Reference SNPs are all SNPs in the reference panel.
 There is normally no reason to change this.